-Each ETA Customer that maintains Grandfathered Rights under an option listed in Section 17.2 above, retains the right to inject power at one specified bus and take power at another specified bus up to amounts reflected in Attachment L, Table 1, without having to pay the Congestion Component of the TUC, but only to the extent it schedules the injection and withdrawal Day-Ahead and is on schedule.
-If it does not schedule Energy Day-Ahead or inject or withdraw Energy, it will not receive (or pay) any Congestion Rents associated with the Transaction.
-If the customer under the MWA, TFA or Third Party TWA transmits Energy without scheduling it Day-Ahead or exceeds the amounts specified in Attachment L, Table 1, the customer will pay the real-time TUC for all Energy transmitted under the Transaction exceeding the Day-Ahead schedule or the number of MW of Grandfathered Rights.
+Each holder of Grandfathered Rights has the right to inject power at one specified bus and take power at another specified bus up to amounts reflected in Attachment L, Table 1A, without having to pay the Congestion Component of the TUC, but only to the extent it schedules (in accordance with applicable ISO Procedures) the injection and withdrawal Day-Ahead and is on schedule.
+If the holder of the Grandfathered Right does not schedule Energy Day-Ahead or inject or withdraw Energy, it will not receive (or pay) any Congestion Rents associated with the Transaction.
+If the holder of a Grandfathered Right schedules Day-Ahead and/or transacts for a portion of the Grandfathered Rights that are retained, it will not receive any compensation for the unused transmission capacity.
+If the holder of a Grandfathered Right transmits Energy without scheduling it Day-Ahead (in accordance with applicable ISO Procedures) or exceeds the amounts specified in Attachment L, Table 1A, the customer will pay the real-time TUC for all Energy transmitted under the Transaction exceeding the Day-Ahead schedule or the number of MW of Grandfathered Rights.
 This TUC will include real-time Congestion Rents.
-If the ETA Customer schedules Day-Ahead and/or transacts for a portion of the Grandfathered Rights that are retained, it will not receive any compensation for the unused transmission capacity.
-The ETA Customer will not be permitted to resell or transfer these Grandfathered Rights unless permitted in the existing agreements, except as noted above.